Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 We were back at Nehru Place, tracing the same route.

-We left the shop a bit confused....
+We leave the shop a bit confused....

-He must be doing well(!).We find a narrow staircase next to a corner shop, off the main plaza.
-Steps are each 1foot high, once in the level below, it's a 12’ by 12’ space.
+We find a narrow staircase next to a corner shop, off the main plaza.
+Steps are each 1' high.
+Once in the basement below, it's a 12’ by 12’ space.

 Advice taken, we headed back to the repairer of the screen.